APIs-guru/openapi-directory/CONTRIBUTING.md

 Edit the `swagger.yaml` file and save.

-Issue the command `node ../scripts/collection validate {directory-name}` to ensure the definition is still valid.
+Issue the command `node ../scripts/collection update {directory-name}` to reprocess the definition from source.

+As long as there are no errors...

 Commit your change with an informative commit message, and push to the new branch on your fork.